Best Wheelchairs Buying Guide 2023

 P.S.
 If purchasing a Self Propelled or Bariatric wheelchair you will also need to consider the 'Open Width' also known as the 'Total Width' of your wheelchair to ensure that it can fit through doorways and hallways.

-How to Determine Seat Depth of Wheelchair Required?
+How To Choose Seat Depth of of Wheelchair

 Seat Depth is just as important as width for comfort and biomechanics of your wheelchair, especially if you are a very tall person with long legs.
 Ideally you want to sit down with your weight evenly distributed throughout your thighs and buttocks, while providing allowing enough breathable space behind your knees.

 If the seat is too short, it will overload the buttocks and increase pressure care risks, and affect manoeuvrability by placing too much weight on the castors.